 Waterfalls are classified into 10 different types depending on the way they descend.
 Some prime examples are Punchbowl Waterfalls, Plunge Waterfalls, Multi-step Waterfalls, Horsetail Waterfalls, Frozen Waterfalls, Fan Waterfalls, Chutes, Cataracts, Cascades, and Block Waterfalls.

-The Horsetail Waterfall keeps contact with the hard rock behind it as it surges down to its pool.
-This type is a more common waterfall and almost found everywhere in many countries from all around the world.
-A good example is the Reichenbach Falls located in the Reichenbach Stream in Switzerland.
-New Zealand has Mount Damper Falls, while the Philippines has the Pagsanjan Falls.
+In this type of waterfall, the descending water keeps contact with the underlying hard rock as it surges down to its pool.
+The Horsetail Waterfall is a more common type of waterfall that is almost found everywhere in many countries all over the world.
+A good example of this type of waterfall is the Reichenbach Falls located in the Reichenbach Stream in Switzerland.
+Other notable examples include Mount Damper Falls in New Zealand and the Pagsanjan Falls in the Philippines.

 This type of waterfall is a result of the freezing of water during the entire winter season.
 Many waterfalls in the higher latitude and temperate zone regions freeze in winter.
 A good example of such Frozen Waterfall is the Fang Waterfall located in Vail, Colorado, United States.
 Several wall climbers climb these frozen waterfalls as an alternative to the wall climbing granite walls.